cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``false``
    * - kubeProxyReplacementHealthzBindAddr
-     - Configure the kube-proxy replacement in Cilium BPF datapath Valid options are "disabled", "probe", "partial", "strict". ref: https://docs.cilium.io/en/stable/gettingstarted/kubeproxy-free/ -- healthz server bind address for the kube-proxy replacement.
+     - healthz server bind address for the kube-proxy replacement.
 To enable set the value to '0.0.0.0:10256' for all ipv4 addresses and this '[::]:10256' for all ipv6 addresses.
 By default it is disabled.
      - string
      - ``""``
    * - l7Proxy